Neck area keloids

 - Neck keloidal lesions among Asians / Caucasians is usually small in size, often nodular or linear and rarely takes on a tumoral form.

-- Keloid Removal Surgery as a mean of treatment for primary neck keloids is a clear risk factor for development of very large and massive neck keloids.
-Great majority of patients who have massive or very large neck keloids, have previously undergone at least one prior keloid removal surgery.
+- Keloid Removal Surgery as a mean of treatment for primary neck keloids is a clear risk factor for the development of very large and massive neck keloids.
+Great majority of patients who have massive or very large neck keloids have previously undergone at least one prior keloid removal surgery.

-Skin of neck is an uncommon place for development of keloids.
-Indeed many keloid patients, even those with most severe form of keloids, may never develop any keloids in the neck area.
-By far, the most important factor in development of a primary keloidal lesion is the injury to skin that leads to triggering of pathological wound healing response.
-Although piercing of the ears is a well-recognized triggering factor for development of primary ear keloids, no such factor has been definitively implicated in neck keloids.
+Neck skin is an uncommon place for the development of keloids.
+Indeed many keloid patients, even those with the most severe form of keloids, may never develop any keloids in the neck area.
+By far, the most important factor in the development of a primary keloidal lesion is the injury to skin that leads to triggering of pathological wound healing response.
+Although piercing of the ears is a well-recognized triggering factor for the development of primary ear keloids, no such factor has been definitively implicated in neck keloids.
 Neck area surgery is a known but uncommon triggering factor for formation of primary neck keloids.

 Knowing that keloid is a genetic disorder of wound healing processes, it is counter-intuitive to resort to surgery as the mainstay of treatment.
-Surgical removal of neck keloids is a commonly practiced intervention, not only by ear-nose-throat specialists, but also by plastic surgeons as well as general dermatologists.
-Surgical intervention however, defies the very basic principal in keloid formation.
+Surgical removal of neck keloids is a commonly practiced intervention, not only by ear-nose-throat specialists but also by plastic surgeons as well as general dermatologists.
+Surgical intervention, however, defies the very basic principle in keloid formation.
 The injury and insult from surgery to the skin that surrounds a keloidal lesion, on its own, will undoubtedly trigger a keloidal wound healing response that often leads to formation of a new keloid.

 Treatment of Neck Keloids: